gvwilson/sensibleadventures/nardica/nardica.md

 "Zillions..."
 Iffy whispered.
-Everyone knew those four words---knew them and feared them.
+Everyone knew those words---knew them and feared them.
-The Green Zillions had fought beside Australia and the Euros and the rest of humanity in the machine wars, but once the bots were defeated, they had turned on their allies.
+Brazil had fought beside Australia and the rest of humanity when the machines rebelled, but had turned on their allies once the bots were defeated.
-"Este mundo é de deus!" they screamed in books and movies and sims.
+"Este mundo!" they screamed
+in books and movies and sims.
 "This world is God's!"
 The earth's self-appointed defenders would sacrifice everything to undo the damage humanity had done to the planet, even their own species.
-When a shaft in a coal mine collapsed or a ship with a gas engine went down, people blamed Zillion fanatics intent on driving humanity back into the stone age.
+When a shaft in a coal mine collapsed people blamed Zillion fanatics intent on driving humanity back into the stone age.
+When a mutant fungus turned the contents of a greenhouse into sludge, people demanded that the governors *do* something.
+And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market and woke up in hospital, everyone just nodded straight-faced at the Marines' equally straight-faced apologies for their drones' failure to record anything.

 Without warning the display went blank.
-"What the---" Uncle Jack swore, even as the shimmering white broke into snow and the image re-formed.
+"What the---" Uncle Jack swore as the image re-formed.

 "Laser burst,"
 Wales said curtly.